CME211/notes/syllabus.md

 All office hours will commence during week 2 of the quarter.

-Andreas will hold office hours after class on Tuesdays only, from 7:30 P.M. - 8:20 P.M., in <Location TBD>.
+Andreas will hold office hours after class on Tuesdays only, from 7:30 P.M. - 8:20 P.M., in Huang 203.
 Additional office hours are absolutely available by appointment!

 The TA's will announce their weekly Office Hour schedule by the end of the first week of the quarter via a Canvas (\*or Ed) announcement (or post).
 All TA office hours are to be held in the Huang Engineering Building _basement_, outside of the ICME.